 Who is She?

 Hi and welcome!
-I'm Jillian and am a Louisville, Kentucky native who got my start in opera when my second grade teacher knew both that the Kentucky Opera needed a kid for an upcoming production and that I was a ham who needed an outlet.
+I'm Jillian, a Louisville, Kentucky native who got my start onstage when my second grade teacher knew both that the Kentucky Opera needed a kid for a production and that she had a student who needed an outlet for performance.

-After receiving my bachelor’s degree in Classical Voice from Belmont University, I went to Oklahoma City University to study for my Masters in Musical Theatre.
-It was a perfect fit.
+After stepping out onstage at Whitney Hall, I was hooked.
+I received my bachelor’s degree in Classical Voice from Belmont University & went on to Oklahoma City University to study for my Masters in Musical Theatre, which was a perfect fit.

-In grad school, I met my husband Michael Schafer - an operatic tenor and pure joy in human form.
+In grad school, I met Michael Schafer - an operatic tenor and pure joy in human form.
 A year into our relationship, he found a sore on his tongue that was diagnosed as cancer.
-I suffered my greatest loss when he passed away 11 days after our wedding, only 8 months after his initial diagnosis.
+On May 29th, 2015 we got married and 11 days later, he passed away only 8 months after his initial diagnosis.

 I now live, sing, and coach out of New York and am still happily (most of the time) delving into the crazy art form of musical theatre.